SMScoin/smscoin/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the moondexd tests manually, launch `src/test/test_moondex`.
+To run the SMScoind tests manually, launch `src/test/test_SMScoin`.

-To add more moondexd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more SMScoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the moondex-qt tests manually, launch `src/qt/test/test_moondex-qt`
+To run the SMScoin-qt tests manually, launch `src/qt/test/test_SMScoin-qt`

-To add more moondex-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more SMScoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.